expandrew/expandrew.github.io/next-js/README.md

 ## Setup

-This repo was boostrapped from this:
+This repo was bootstrapped from this:

 ```bash
 npx create-next-app --example with-mdx with-mdx-app